General Hershy Bar: Anti-war work (1960s to 1990s)

 In 1978 he was one of the participants at the first Doo Dah Parade, an irreverent alternative to the traditional formality of the Rose Parade in Pasadena.
 Through the late 1970s to early 1980s he lived on Harvard Blvd in Hollywood, CA. In Hollywood he would 'perform' his anti-war guerrilla street theater for tourists to Grauman's Chinese Theater and other Hollywood Boulevard locations, including while on the RTD bus he got around on.
 He died October 13, 1993.
-He was frequently seen partnered with General Waste More Land (aka Tom Dunphy), a parody of General William Westmoreland.
+He was frequently seen partnered with General Waste More Land (a.k.a.
+Tom Dunphy), a parody of General William Westmoreland.
 The characters were common at street theater performances and demonstrations against U.S. military involvement in Vietnam.
-Tom Dunphy (aka "General Waste More Land") still lives in Berkeley Ca (see video below).
+Tom Dunphy (a.k.a.
+"General Waste More Land") still lives in Berkeley Ca (see video below).
 He would greet people on the street he met as "General" and salute often as well, which was saying that we are all Generals and so complicit in war.